-Parameter Description User entry Factory setting Device tag Max.
-32 characters, such as letters, numbers or special characters (e.g. @, %, /).
-Promag300/500DP
+Parameter Description User entry Factory setting Device tag Enter the name for the measuring point.
+Max.
+32 characters such as letters, numbers or special characters (e. g. @, %, /) Promag300/500

-10.6.2 Setting the system units
+10.5.2 Setting the system units

 In the System units submenu the units of all the measured values can be set.